Chiral excitation flows of a multinode network based on synthetic gauge fields: The chiral excitation flow

-It takes the dimensionless time $J_0T_0=2\pi/3\sqrt{3}\approx 1.21$ to fully transfer the excited-state population from site $j$ to site $(j+1)~\text{mod}~3$.
+It takes the dimensionless time $J_0T_0=2\pi/3\sqrt{3}\approx 1.21$ to fully transfer the excited-state population from site $j$ to site $(j+1)~\text{mod}3$.
 Furthermore, the dynamics of the excited-state populations for two nearest-neighboring nodes, e.g., $P^1_e(t)$ and $P^2_e(t)$, turns out to have a $2\pi/3$ phase shift.
 This feature explicitly interprets Fig.~\ref{Fig1}(c) and implies the dynamical chirality of this network.
-We also note that as $\theta_3 = (2\mathbb{Z}+1)\pi/2$, the system exhibits a symmetric spectrum in the single-excitation subspace with energy levels $E=\{-\sqrt{3}J_0,0,\sqrt{3}J_0\}$, which reveals an underlying chiral symmetry.
+We also note that as $\theta_3 = (p+1/2)\pi$ in which $p\in\mathbb{Z}$, the system exhibits a symmetric spectrum in the single-excitation subspace with energy levels $E=\{-\sqrt{3}J_0,0,\sqrt{3}J_0\}$, which reveals an underlying chiral symmetry, namely, $\mathcal{C}^{-1}\mathcal{H}\mathcal{C}=-\mathcal{H}$.
+This usage of the term ``chiral'' differs from its previous context in ``chiral flow'', where ``chiral'' refers to the lack of inversion symmetry in excitation flows.
 We will revisit this point frequently when explaining and designing multinode chiral flows in Sec.~\ref{Sec:multinode}.

-Nevertheless, the SGF model fails to achieve such chiral flows in networks consisting of four or more nodes.
-In Figs.~\ref{Fig1}(e) and \ref{Fig1}(f), we plot the time evolution of the populations for a four-node SGF network.
-When the synthetic flux through this four-node loop ($\theta_4=\pi/2$) breaks TR symmetry, the excitation dynamics still shows no chirality.
-In fact, the populations of the 2-nd node and 4-th node are always the same, $P^2_e(t)=P^4_e(t)$, with details and analytical proof given in Appendix~\ref{asec:4nodeSGF_nocentral}.
-If the synthetic flux $\theta_4=\pi$, the population of the 3-rd node vanishes, and thus it can be referred to as a ``dark site''~\cite{Arimondo1996CoherentPopulationTrapping,Phys.Rev.Lett.2000Fleischhauer}.
-This results from the Aharonov-Bohm effect due to the destructive quantum interference from path $1\rightarrow 2\rightarrow 3$ and path $1\rightarrow 4\rightarrow 3$.
+However, after a simple generalization, the SGF model fails to achieve such chiral flows in networks consisting of four or more nodes~\cite{PhysicaE2004Taut,Nat.Phys.2019Wang}.
+In Figs.~\ref{Fig1}(e) and~\ref{Fig1}(f), we plot the time evolution of the populations for a four-node SGF network.
+When the synthetic flux through this four-node loop ($\theta_4=\pi/2$) breaks TR symmetry, the excitation dynamics still show no chirality.
+In fact, the populations of the second and fourth nodes are always the same, $P^2_e(t)=P^4_e(t)$, with details and analytical proof given in Appendix~\ref{asec:4nodeSGF_nocentral}.
+If the synthetic flux $\theta_4=\pi$, the population of the third node vanishes, and it can thus be referred to as a ``dark site''~\cite{Arimondo1996CoherentPopulationTrapping,Phys.Rev.Lett.2000Fleischhauer}.
+This results from the Aharonov-Bohm effect due to the destructive quantum interference from the paths $1\rightarrow 2\rightarrow 3$ and $1\rightarrow 4\rightarrow 3$.
 Further, as discussed in Appendix~\ref{asec:5nodeand6node_SGF}, theoretical analysis suggests that the general $n$-node ($n\geq 4$) SGF model cannot support a perfect chiral flow.